-- 1. "Fairytales": Students begin to learn and develop key performance skills through exploration of well known fairytales.
-This unit provides an opportunity for students to become confident in their own ability and comfortable in a performance space. - 2.
-"The Terrible Fate of Humpty Dumpty": Using this script, students apply their knowledge of key performance skills to explore the theme of bullying. - 3.
-"Alice in Wonderland": Students begin to develop an understanding of how to access and perform scripts.
-This unit is also used as an introduction to Physical Theatre. - 4.
-"Theatre in Education": Students learn about Drama as a tool to educate and create a Theatre in Education piece about an issue relevant to their year group. - 5.
-"Sausages for Tea": Students explore this script based on WWII and use the characters to understand Naturalism. - 6.
-"Independent Devising": Students will devise a performance from a stimulus using all of the techniques they have learnt throughout Year 7.
+1. "Fairy tales": Students begin to learn and develop key performance skills through exploration of the fairy tale Cinderella.
+This unit provides an opportunity for students to become confident in their own ability and comfortable in a performance space.

+2. "The Terrible Fate of Humpty Dumpty": Using this script, students apply their knowledge of key performance skills to explore the theme of bullying.

+3. "Devising": Students use their new knowledge and understanding of performance skills and drama techniques to create original performances covering a range of themes.